Last Updated on July 24, 2024 by Kirsten Raccuia

 This is not one of those budget weekend getaways for couples.
 But it’s a perfect place to treat-yo-self and indulge.

 Not far from Gopeng is the Banjaran Hot Springs Retreat, a luxury property sitting in a 23-acre valley.
-The views are to die for – ancient limestone hills, lush rainforest, thermal caves, crystal caverns, waterfalls, and mediation caves.
+The views are to die for – ancient limestone hills, lush rainforest, thermal caves, crystal caverns, waterfalls, and meditation caves.
 Oh, and this place is adults only.

 Head to Jeff’s Cellar, the restaurant inside a 260 million-year-old limestone cave.
 It looks right out of a TV set.
 Like the Bachelor could hand out his final rose there.
 Couldn’t get a more picturesque place for a date night.